 If you could be cast in any TV show, what would it be and which character?

-A host on “Outrageous Acts of Science”, a science program shown on Science Channel in the U.S..
-Each episode focuses on a particular science theme that features the cleverest, funniest, most daring, or just downright bizarre clips, along with humorous explanations and funny breakdowns from science and engineering experts (aka hosts).
+A host on “Outrageous Acts of Science”, a science program shown on Science Channel in the U.S. Each episode focuses on a particular science theme that features the cleverest, funniest, most daring, or just downright bizarre clips, along with humorous explanations and funny breakdowns from science and engineering experts (aka hosts).

-If you could only eat one food everyday for the rest of your life what would it be?
+If you could only eat one food every day for the rest of your life what would it be?

 Waffles.
-The smell of a fresh baked goods in the morning reminds me of a time when life was so simple and my parents did just about everything for me (kid-days).
-You can put maple syrup on it, fruit, chocolate chips in it, PB&J on top … the combinations and variety are endless and they all taste great.
+The smell of fresh baked goods in the morning reminds me of a time when life was so simple and my parents did just about everything for me (kid-days).
+You can put maple syrup on it, fruit, chocolate chips in it, PB&J on top … the combinations and variations are endless and they all taste great.
 Donkey in Shrek said it best “This’ll be fun.
 We’ll stay up late, swapping manly stories, and in the morning… I’m making waffles.”
 My children have heard me say similar quotes and we make waffles in the morning!

 What is one fun fact that most people do not know about you?

 I had the best summer internship ever.
 In the Summer of 1984, I had a summer internship with General Telephone of California.
-On the first day, my boss asked me to join him on a task force of GTC Leadership in an secret offsite location where they were going to create a new subsidiary to market business and consumer telecommunications equipment and expand GTC’s share of the highly-competitive communications market in a new, wholly owned subsidiary to be called GTEL.
+On the first day, my boss asked me to join him on a task force of GTC Leadership in an secret offsite location where they were going to create a new subsidiary to market business and consumer telecommunications equipment and expand GTC’s share of the highly-competitive communications market in a new, wholly-owned subsidiary to be called GTEL.
 That experience supported a foundational belief that “One Person Can Change The World”, it was an amazing summer and changed my life forever.

 That is all for this employee spotlight.
 We hope you have learned a little more about Chuck Davis.
 We love that Chuck is a part of the Webbula team.
 He even wears Webbula gear when he is not working, as seen by the photo to the left.
-However, if you want a pair of his purple shoes, you will have to ask him, the editor has zero idea where to get awesome shoes like that!
+However, if you want a pair of purple shoes, you will have to ask him, the editor has zero ideas where to get awesome shoes like that!